 Nutrient Loading and Impacts in Lakes Champlain and Memphremagog

 Though both lakes eventually empty into the St. Lawrence River, they are in separate watersheds.
-Because of this and other distinctions between the two systems, the IJC will conduct the review as two projects.
+Because of this and other distinctions between the two systems, the IJC conducted the review as two projects.

 Project 1 - Missisquoi Bay, Lake Champlain and Richelieu River